yoiwa-personal/ziprubyapp/man/ziprubyapp.1.md

   simplicity, the relative position of the `__END__` token in the input is remembered when the script is generated.
 If you replace the main module by zip archivers, the data will be broken.

+### OTHER OPTIONS

+* --random-seed

+  Specify a seed integer for pseudorandom number generators.
+Some features (e.g. `--text-archive`) uses random numbers to generate a unique byte sequence in the archive.
+This makes the output archives for the same input set may differ time-to-time.
+Specifying a random seed will make output somewhat deterministic for the same input.

+  It is not a strong guarantee; the output may still differ by small change of inputs or even small environmental changes such as use of different machines or system library updates.

+  Main expected use of this option is to put the archive outputs to version control systems such as git or subversion.

 ## APIS